dietcokeplz/Covid-19-Literature-Analysis/README.md

 I. Exploratory Data Analysis

-Find out the distribution of articles a user interacts within the dataset and provide a visual and descriptive statistics.
+Find out the distribution of articles within the dataset and provide a visual and descriptive statistics.

 II.
 Natural Language Processing and Topic Modeling

-Provide two functions to get n top articles names and n top articles ids.
+Utilize NLP techniques to preprocess the text: handling multiple languages, remove punctuations/stopwords, tokenize the text and other feature engineering.
+Apply LDA for topic modeling and grid search method is used to find the optimal hyperparameters combinations.

 III.
 Content Based Collaborative Filtering : reformat the df dataframe to be shaped with papers as the rows and topics as the columns.